Roxie-32/laravel-notifications/README.md

         }
 ```

-Afterwards, define the `toMail()` method with the mail messages.
+Afterward, define the `toMail()` method with the mail messages.
 This method should return an `Illuminate/Notifications/Messages/MailMessage` instance after receiving a $notifiable entity.

 You can now build email messages with the help of a few simple methods provided by the `MailMessage` class.
-A "call to action" and lines of text are both possible in mail messages.
+A "call to action" and lines of text are possible in mail messages.

 ```php
     public function toMail($notifiable)